The table below describes the stages to establish a trading account.

 When calculating the price differential:

-any outstanding pair-off fees relating to trades between the lender and the Capital Markets Sales Desk will be factored into the calculation of the price differential.
+any outstanding pair-off fees relating to trades between the lender and the Capital Markets Pricing and Sales Desk will be factored into the calculation of the price differential.

 The designated threshold amount represents a level of unsecured exposure an “in the money” party will accept before making a margin call on the “out of the money” party.
 Fannie Mae’s designated threshold amount and a lender’s designated threshold amount shall each be $3,000,000, unless otherwise agreed to by the parties in writing and/or subject to the occurrence of a triggering event as discussed below.